What makes Haloscope different than other publications?

 After submitting my piece, when should I hear back?

 We try our best to curate entries that best fit HS and we notify all of the entries within a few days after the deadline.
 As we're a small team, pouring through submissions may take about 2-3 weeks before any notifications are sent.

 I want to advertise with Haloscope.
 Who do I contact?

 For brand partnerships or advertising proposals, please contact Editor-in-Chief/CEO Savannah Bradley at firstname.lastname@example.org.
 Please note that our press kit is available upon request.

 How can I get featured for a spread or interview?

-For any feature inquiries, please contact Editor-in-Chief/CEO Savannah Bradley at email@example.com.
+For any feature inquiries, please contact our Outreach Director, Gabrielle Vaillancourt, at email@example.com.

 Whether it's a site issue or a question not covered in the FAQ, feel free to fill out the form below and we'll get back to you ASAP.